 Nothing decorates a pot faster than rolling a pattern into wet or soft leather-hard clay.
 Whether you’re working on the wheel or with slabs, rolling a decoration is fast, easy, and adds visual interest to your surfaces.

-In today’s post, Bill Jones highlights seven great tools for rolling texture onto pottery.
+In today’s post, Bill Jones highlights seven great tools for rolling texture onto pottery with roulettes.
 Some can be hand made using readily available supplies and some can be found at your local pottery supplier.
-All are super fun! – Jennifer Harnetty, editor.
+All are super fun! – Jennifer Poellot Harnetty, editor.

 There are two basic types of rolling texture tools—roulettes and texture rollers—and they are both capable of impressing a continuous repeat pattern on clay.
 These tools are readily available from your local ceramic supply and you can also make your own.